rbisdorff/Digraph3/docSphinx/tutorial.rst

     :width: 550 px
     :align: center

-In the case of industrial production monitoring, where large volumes of historical performance data may be available, it could become interesting to estimate even more precisely the marginal cumulative density functions with **dodeciles** or even **centiles**.
+In the case of industrial production monitoring problems, where large volumes of historical performance data may be available, it could become interesting to estimate even more precisely the marginal cumulative density functions with **dodeciles** or even **centiles**.
 Especially if **tail** rating results, ie distinguishing **very best**, or **very worst** multiple criteria performances, becomes a critical purpose.
-Similarly, the *historySize* parameter may be used for monitoring on the fly unstable random multiple criteria performance data.
+Similarly, the *historySize* parameter may be used for monitoring on the fly **unstable** random multiple criteria performance data.

 Back to :ref:`Tutorial-label`